European Social Fund

 The Postgraduate Certificate in Education provides a pathway into teaching for graduates already holding a relevant undergraduate degree.

-Preparing you to achieve the professional standards needed to successfully teach in a range of post-14 Education and Training contexts, you will explore a wide range of appropriate teaching, learning and assessment strategies that you will both critically analyse and apply in your own
+Preparing you to achieve the Occupational Standards needed to successfully teach in a range of post-14 Education and Training contexts, you will explore a wide range of appropriate teaching, learning and assessment strategies that you will both critically analyse and apply in your own

 teaching practice.